Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

 Is preference given to California residents?

 No. The School uses the same criteria to evaluate out-of-state applicants as California residents.
+Out of state residents are encouraged to apply.

 Do California residents pay less tuition than out-of-state students?